-Line 1- Total Political Contributions of \$50 or Less, Unless Itemized: Enter the total of all unitemized contributions (other than pledges or loans or guarantees of loans) of \$50 or less.
-Do not include any contributions itemized on Schedules A1 or A2.
+Line 1- Total Unitemized Political Contributions: Enter the total of all unitemized contributions (other than pledges, loans, guarantees of loans, or contributions made electronically) of \$90 or less.
+Do not include any contributions itemized on Schedules A1 or A2 or any contribution made electronically.
 Enter a "0" if you did not receive any unitemized contributions during the period covered.

-On Schedules A1 and A2, you were required to itemize political contributions that totaled more than \$50 from one person.
-You also had the option of itemizing contributions of \$50 or less from one person.
+On Schedules A1 and A2, you are required to itemize political contributions that totaled more than \$90 from one person and any political contribution that is made electronically.
+You also may itemize contributions of \$90 or less from one person.
 Do not include any itemized contributions in the total entered on line 1, regardless of amount.